 Infection prevention and control

 The WHO outlines additional precautions that should be taken to protect healthcare workers during aerosol-generating procedures associated with an increased risk of transmission6.
-These procedures include tracheal intubation, non-invasive ventilation, tracheotomy, cardiopulmonary resuscitation, manual ventilation before intubation and bronchoscopy.
+These procedures include tracheal intubation, noninvasive ventilation, tracheotomy, cardiopulmonary resuscitation, manual ventilation before intubation and bronchoscopy.

 *Dispersion distance data shown on the chart is combined from two studies conducted by the same authors.

+The experiments were conducted in rooms with different configurations.
 Not all of the interfaces depicted were directly compared.